Privacy policy

 How we protect your information

 The Agency has security measures in place to safeguard and protect the personal information collected and maintained by the Agency from unauthorized access, disclosure, and loss.
-We rely on services provided by Department of Technology and Department of Consumer Affairs to host our websites and provide IT services.
+We rely on services provided by Department of Technology and Department of Consumer Affairs to host our websites, the DROP, and provide IT services.
 For more information about their privacy practices, please see their respective privacy policies.

 Your rights